learning-at-home/hivemind/docs/user/dht.md

 Hivemind DHT also supports a special value type that is itself a dictionary.
 When nodes store such a value, they add sub-keys to the dictionary instead of overwriting it.

-Consider an example where three DHT nodes want to find out who going to attend the party:
+Consider an example where three DHT nodes want to find out who is going to attend the party:

 ```python
 alice_dht = DHT(initial_peers=dht.get_visible_maddrs(), start=True)